deepwavedigital/airstack-examples/README.md

 This software is written by **Deepwave Digital, Inc.** [www.deepwavedigital.com]().

 ## Installation
-To download the source code, clone this repo on your Airt using the command below or download the appropriate release from the [releases page](https://github.com/deepwavedigital/airstack-examples/releases):
+To download the source code, clone this repo on your AIR-T using the command below or download the appropriate release from the [releases page](https://github.com/deepwavedigital/airstack-examples/releases):
 ```
 git clone https://github.com/deepwavedigital/airstack-examples.git
 ```